aelfstructure/Robotifest-NAO/README.md

 # Robotifest-NAO
-This was the code winner of a Robotifest NAO Python challenge in 2022 The challenge consts of a rutine, which NAO robot pretend to be the instructor.
+NOTE: check for you Language version, i will upload it Spanish (Original) and English This was the code winner of a Robotifest NAO Python challenge in 2022 The challenge consts of a rutine, which NAO robot pretend to be the instructor.
 Here was the main idea...